dustinpfister/blog_posts/_posts/threejs-object3d-rotation.md

 The x, y, and z properties for each axis can be updated this way, or the set method can be used to do so.
 In any case I want to think in terms of radians, or convert degrees to radian values if I prefer to think that way which I often do.
 Another way to set the state would be to mutate a separate instance of the Euler class and then use the copy method of the Euler class at the rotation property and pass this separate Euler class instance.

-## 2 - The look at method as a way to set rotation
+## 2 - The look at method as an altertaive way to set rotation

 There is working with the rotation property of an object directly, but then there is also using the [lookAt method of the object3d class](/2021/05/13/threejs-object3d-lookat/) as a way to set rotation.
 This look at method works by just passing a position in terms of a set of three numbers that are values for x, y and z values, or an instance of Vector3 such as the position property of an object that is the position that I want an object to look at.